With a history spanning back millenia, the humble mirror has a rich and versatile past - a story preserved in the antique mirrors we see today.

 Mirrors have a long and interesting history that stretches across the world and dates back centuries.

-It is this rich history and the unique characteristics of each style of mirror that makes antique mirrors an attention-demanding centrepiece for any room.
+It is this rich history and the unique characteristics of each style of mirror that makes an antique mirror an attention-demanding centrepiece for any room.

 If you’re looking for a beautiful antique mirror, Westland London have a wide and varied selection to choose from.
 Check out our stunning range here.